jamescategory/top-movie-ratings/README.md

-# top_movie_ratings
+# top-movie-ratings

 ## Summary

- Visualize IMDB ratings of most recent top box office movies
+ Visualize IMDB ratings of most recent top box office movies.

- A one-liner that dislay the IMDB ratings of recent box office movies and visualize them using Spark
+ A one-liner that dislay the IMDB ratings of recent box office movies and visualize them using Spark.

  holman's spark must be installed to show a nice ▄██▁▁▁▄█▄█ in the output.
  If you don't want the spark, just remove the '| spark' from end of the script.